lexmag/fluxter/README.md

 ## Usage

-A module that uses Fluxter represents connection pool:
+A module that uses Fluxter becomes an InfluxDB connection pool:

 ```elixir
 defmodule MyApp.Fluxter do